-This Change Order adjusts the time of completion as follows: (1) Calendar Da у This Change Order constitutes a complete and final resolution of all claims of additional compensation related to or affected by work that is the subject of th applicability of other sections, this Change Order is subject to the standard sp newly provided plans and specifications, and applicable standard drawings.
-No Contract Change Order will be binding upon the Metropolitan Transit Systematics. is Change Order.
-Without limiting the ecifications, Contract special provisions, representatives of MTS Capital Projects Department. in (M13) until signed by the authorized RECOMMENDED BY: Hassan Mustafa, Resident Engineer (Sign and Print Name & Title) DATE: 12/04/2024 ACCEPTED BY CONTRACTOR: (Sign and Print Name & Title) DATE: Project Manager, MTS: (Sign and Print Name & Title) DATE: Procurement Specialist, MTS: (Sign and Print Name & Title) DATE:
+This Change Order adjusts the time of completion as follows: (1) Calendar Da у This Change Order constitutes a complete and final resolution of all claims of additional compensation related to or affected by work that is the subject of th applicability of other sections, this Change Order is subject to the standard sp newly provided plans and specifications, and applicable standard drawings. is Change Order.
+Without limiting the ecifications, Contract special provisions, No Contract Change Order will be binding upon the Metropolitan Transit System (MTS) until signed by the authorized representatives of MTS Capital Projects Department.
+RECOMMENDED BY: Hassan Mustafa, Resident Engineer (Sign and Print Name & Title) DATE: 12/04/2024 ACCEPTED BY CONTRACTOR: (Sign and Print Name & Title) DATE: Project Manager, MTS: (Sign and Print Name & Title) DATE: Procurement Specialist, MTS: (Sign and Print Name & Title) DATE: